Last updated 02/17/2026

 In accordance with section 5162.021 of the Revised Code, the Medicaid director shall adopt rules authorizing the directors of other state agencies to adopt rules regarding the Medicaid coverage of telehealth services under programs administered by the other state agencies.
 Any such rules adopted by the medicaid director or the directors of other state agencies are not subject to the requirements of division (F) of section 121.95 of the Revised Code.

-Individuals who meet the definition of inmate in a penal facility or a public institution as defined in rule 5160:1-1-03 of the Administrative Code are not eligible for telehealth services under this rule.
+Individuals who meet the definition of inmate in a penal facility or a public institution, with the exception of “eligible juvenile,” as defined in rule 5160:1-1-03 of the Administrative Code are not eligible for telehealth services under this rule.

 Mental Health